netg5/airport-management/README.md

 * reservation-service - service which allows to reserve flight
 * ticket-service - service where all customer tickets can be seen
 * report-service - service to get all reports for a specific purpose (e.g. route report)
-* front-end-service - user interface service
+* front-end-service - user interface service (Thymeleaf + Twitter Bootstrap)

 ## Authentication
 To access any resource authentication should be performed.
 By performing this request with such a parameters access_token is retrieved.